DevSrSouza/kt-mc-packet/README.md

 # kt-mc-packet

-A Minecraft Java Edition packet library for Kotlin multiplatform that uses Kotlinx.serialization to Encode and Decode Minecraft packets into objects.
+A Minecraft Java Edition Protocol library for Kotlin multiplatform that uses Kotlinx.serialization to Encode and Decode Minecraft packets as kotlin data classes.

 ## Usage